One of my favorite comic strips, Brewster Rockit, is having a little fun illustrating the concept this week:

 Some people are blessed with hand-eye coordination.
 I am not.
 I tell people all the time that if I'd had better hand-eye coordination, I'd have been able to find honest work.
 My junior high shop teacher called me 'his little disaster.'

 I didn't find out until much later that there are apparently a lot of lawyers who are lacking in the mechanical or craftsman department.
 I didn't know it as a kid.
 My father was a lawyer, but he was a craftsman too.
 He was the kind of guy who liked going to hardware stores and generally found something useful whenever he'd go.
 The old Sears store on State Street, the "World's Largest Store," was a favorite lunchtime haunt for my dad.
-Because he was also an educated, professional man, he'd explain his fascination with gizmos, gadgets and the latest power tools with the famous quote by Archimedes (give me the proper level and I will move the world).
+Because he was also an educated, professional man, he'd explain his fascination with gizmos, gadgets and the latest power tools with the famous quote by Archimedes (give me the proper lever and I will move the world).

 My father tried to pass along his love of tinkering and building things to me.
 He'd buy me models.
 I'd glue my fingers together.
 The ball of plastic stuck to my sleeve would look nothing like the P-51 Mustang on the box.
 My father would invite me to assist him in his shop on one project or another -- but I'd get bored and difficult.